-- 2 The objects of the Association are: - 2.1 to provide for the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage through the provision, construction, improvement and management of land and accommodation and the provision of care; and - 2.2 any other purpose or object permitted under Section 24 of the Housing (Scotland) Act 2010 which is charitable both for the purposes of Section 7 of the Charities and Trustee Investment (Scotland) Act 2005 and also in relation to the application of the Taxes Acts. - The permitted activities and powers of the Association will include anything which is necessary or expedient to help the Association achieve these objects. - 4 The Association shall not trade for profit. - The registered office of the Association is at : 5 Rozelle Avenue, Drumchapel, Glasgow G15 7QR.
+- 2 The objects of the Association are: - 2.1 to provide for the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage through the provision, construction, improvement and management of land and accommodation and the provision of care; and - 2.2 any other purpose or object permitted under Section 24 of the Housing (Scotland) Act 2010 which is charitable both for the purposes of Section 7 of the Charities and Trustee Investment (Scotland) Act 2005 and also in relation to the application of the Taxes Acts. - The permitted activities and powers of the Association will include anything which is necessary or expedient to help the Association achieve these objects. - 4.1 The Association shall not trade for profit and any profits shall only be applied for the purpose of furthering the Association's objects and/or in accordance with these Rules. - 4.2 Nothing shall be paid or transferred by way of profit to Members. - 5 The registered office of the Association is at : 5 Rozelle Avenue, Drumchapel, Glasgow, G15 7QR.